Jochen Alexander Freydank

 Jochen Alexander Freydank is a German film director.
 Freydank has directed feature films, TV movies, commercials and stage plays, and won various awards, including an Academy Award for his short film Toyland in 2009.

 Jochen Alexander Freydank was born in 1967 in East Berlin.
-He started his career in the 1990s as an editor and assistant director for television and film productions.
-He is also known as a screenwriter for television series and TV movies and worked as a producer.
+He started his career as an editor and assistant director.
+He is also known as a screenwriter for television and film productions and worked as a producer.
 He produced one of Germany's most successful TV series.
 In 1999 he founded his film production company, Mephisto Film.

 Freydank's first short film was the macabre comedy Happy End, followed by the short film Emergency.
 In 2002, he wrote and directed Duty, which had its world premiere at the Montreal World Film Festival.
 Freydank then directed, co-wrote and produced the short film Toyland, which won more than 30 international awards.
 In February 2009 TOYLAND won the Oscar for best live-action short film.